 Inaugurated in 1951, INSTAAR is the oldest research institute at the University of Colorado.
 Its origins extend back farther, to the Mountain Laboratory in Tolland, Colorado (1909–1919), and to University Camp located at Niwot, Colorado (1914–1920).
-University Camp eventually became the Mountain Research Station, which remains an important field station supporting INSTAAR research.
+In the early 1920s, research moved from University Camp to the present site of the Mountain Research Station, which remains an important field station supporting INSTAAR research.

 The booklet 50th Anniversary: The Institute of Arctic and Alpine Research 1951–2001 includes an extensive history of INSTAAR with several personal narratives.

 INSTAAR scientists continue to measure and predict rapid changes in earth systems, particularly in polar regions.
 An example is a study by Alexandra Jahn published in Nature Climate Change, which models the impact of warming on Arctic summer sea ice.
 She found that the likelihood of an ice-free Arctic summer is 30% by 2100 if warming is constrained to the Paris target of 1.5 °C. Chances rise to almost 100% if warming reaches 2 °C. The study clearly demonstrates the benefits of constraining global warming.

 A study led by Giff Miller shows that summer temperatures in the Eastern Canadian Arctic during the last 100 years are higher now than during any century in the past 44,000 years and perhaps as long ago as 120,000 years.
 The study is the first direct evidence the present warmth in the Eastern Canadian Arctic exceeds peak warmth in the Early Holocene, when the amount of the sun’s energy reaching the Northern Hemisphere in summer was roughly 9 percent greater than today.